How Small Towns Can Use Social Media to Boost Tourism (Without Going Viral)

 For a lot of small towns and rural communities, social media feels like a chore.
 Something you’re “supposed” to be doing.
-So you post the event flyer.
-You share the fall colors.
-Maybe a historic building or two.
+So you post the event flyer on Facebook.
+You share the fall colors on Instagram.
+Maybe you snap a photo of a historic building or two.
 Then … nothing.
 No engagement.
 No growth.
 Just crickets.

 So you wonder ... what’s the point?

-But here’s the thing: the problem isn’t the platform.
-It’s the lack of strategy.
+But here’s the thing: your problem isn’t the social media platforms themselves.
+It’s your lack of strategy.
 Or more specifically, the lack of a strategy that’s actually aligned with your tourism goals.

-Let’s start with the big idea: Social media isn’t just a place to promote events.
-It’s your front door.
+Ok, let’s start with the big idea: Social media is your front door.
 Your front porch.

 It’s how people discover your town, form a first impression, and decide whether or not it’s worth the drive.
 Before they Google your chamber’s website, they’re scrolling your feed.
 Before they book a weekend trip, they’re looking at photos tagged in your location.
 Your Instagram or Facebook page is more powerful than any brochure or billboard.